 net plot area

-The data collected were subjected to statistical analysis of variance (ANOVA) and was analysed using GenStat 17th Edition Version.
-Treatment means were compared using Student-Newman-Keuls (SNK) test at 0.05 probability level.
+The data collected were subjected to statistical analysis of variance (ANOVA) and was analyzed using GenStat 17th Edition Version.
+Treatment means were compared using Student-Newman-Keuls (SNK) test at 0.05 probability level of significance.

 RESULTS AND DISCUSSION